Francis Davis Millet: Personal life

 Millet was close friends with Augustus Saint-Gaudens and Mark Twain, both of whom attended his 1879 wedding to Elizabeth ("Lily") Greely Merrill in Paris, France; Twain was Millet's best man.
 The couple had four children: Kate, Edwin, Laurence, and John.

 Millet was acquainted with the famed American portraitist John Singer Sargent, who often used Millet's daughter Kate as a model.
 He was also close to the esteemed Huxley family.

-Millet lived with Archibald Butt, who called him "my artist friend who lives with me," in a large mansion at 2000 G Street NW.
+Millet lived with Archibald Butt, an army officer twenty years younger than Millet, who called him "my artist friend who lives with me," in a large mansion at 2000 G Street NW.
 They were known for throwing large but spartan parties that were attended by members of Congress, justices of the Supreme Court, and President Taft himself.
 There is some speculation that Butt and Millet were lovers.
 Historian Richard Davenport-Hines wrote in 2012:

 "The enduring partnership of Butt and Millet was an early case of 'Don't ask, don't tell.'
 Washington insiders tried not to focus too closely on the men's relationship, but they recognized their mutual affection.
 And they were together in death as in life."

+The possibility of Butt and Millet being lovers is also explored in the article "The Sublime Sewer Club" published in the Gay & Lesbian Review by historian and professor William Benneman.

 Death

 On April 10, 1912, Millet boarded the RMS Titanic at Cherbourg, France, bound for New York City.
-He was traveling with long-time friend Archibald Butt.
+He was traveling with Archibald Butt.
 Millet was last seen helping women and children into lifeboats.
 His body was recovered after the sinking by the cable boat Mackay-Bennett and returned to East Bridgewater, Massachusetts, where he was buried in Central Cemetery.

 Memorials

 John Alfred Parsons Millet, John Singer Sargent, 1892, Frank Millet's youngest son named after two of his close friends: John Singer Sargent and Alfred Parsons.

-In 1913, the Butt-Millet Memorial Fountain was erected in Washington, D.C., in memory of Millet and his long-time friend Archibald W. Butt, with whom he shared a home.
+In 1913, the Butt-Millet Memorial Fountain was erected in Washington, D.C., in memory of Millet and Butt.
 A bronze bust in Harvard University's Widener Library also memorializes Millet.

 In 2015, his murals were exhibited in Cleveland Ohio.